sunghunkwag/Neuromodulated-Tower-System/README.md

 > **Biologically-Inspired Multi-Tower Architecture with Neuromodulator-Gated Integration**

 A PyTorch-based implementation of a recursive self-improvement system inspired by Hansen et al.'s (2024) brainstem-cortex connectivity findings.
-This architecture implements 5 specialized processing towers with dynamic neurotransmitter-gated integration.
+The current iteration emphasizes stability and interpretability through normalized encoders, hormone-banded affective signals, and receptor-aware routing in the neuromodulator gate.

 ## Architecture Overview